Get A Quote

 4) Clearly Communicate Objectives

 If your team doesn’t know why you’re asking them to change how they work, they may not be fully committed to Lean practices.
-Clearly explaining the purpose like if it will reduce waste, improve customer experience, or save time.
+Clearly explaining the purpose, such as reducing waste, improving customer experience, or saving time.
 It helps everyone understand the big picture and feel invested in the outcome.

 What to Communicate: